 14. Dust light bulbs with a cloth moistened with rubbing alcohol.

 Clean dingy, dusty light bulbs by using a cloth dampened with a little bit of rubbing alcohol to wipe them down.
 By removing the layer of gray dust covering light bulbs, more light will shine through and make rooms brighter.

 Less light bulbs needed to brighten a room = less electricity = money saved.

 15. Dip a towel in rubbing alcohol to remove lipstick stains.

-Avoid saturating the stain with the rubbing alcohol by applying it to a towel first.
-Then dab the lipstick away!
+But here’s something that’s key to using this hack: Avoid saturating the stain with rubbing alcohol by applying it to a towel first.
+Then just dab the lipstick away!

 16. Soak natural corks in rubbing alcohol, and use them as fire starters.